James T. Brett: Political and government career

-Prior to joining The New England Council, Brett represented the 14th Suffolk District from 1981 until his resignation in 1996.
+Brett represented the 14th Suffolk District from 1981 until his resignation in 1996 to became head of the New England Council.
 As a member of the House, Brett served as Chairman of the Joint Committee on Banks and Banking, the Joint Committee on Criminal Justice, the Joint Committee on Congressional Redistricting, the Joint Committee on Counties, the House Committee on Legislative Redistricting, the House Committee on Taxation, and the House Committee on Banking.